 - Religious and Spiritual Observances Calendar

-The College of Earth and Mineral Sciences is committed to expanding diversity efforts and embarked on a number of strategic initiatives.
+The College of Earth and Mineral Sciences is committed to expanding inclusive excellence and has embarked on a number of strategic initiatives.
 Please visit the sections below to learn more.

 The college offers resources and opportunities for all members of our community to learn about how to be a better Ally to underrepresented/underserved groups and diversity in general.